 A core source of patient-generated data comes from patient-reported outcomes (PRO).
 PRO are health data sourced directly from patients, without any interpretation or alteration by a clinician or other individual.

-Because iInpatient documentation in the hospital medical record stops when patients are discharged or transferred, and outpatient documentation occurs longitudinally but is sporadic and only captures new data clustered around patient encounters., Aadequately capturing patient data outside of the walls of a hospital or outpatient clinic requires PRO.
+Because inpatient documentation in the hospital medical record stops when patients are discharged or transferred, and outpatient documentation occurs longitudinally but is sporadic and only captures new data clustered around patient encounters., Adequately capturing patient data outside of the walls of a hospital or outpatient clinic requires PRO.

 Collecting PRO Data